fabiyamada/fluffychat/README.md

 #### How are push notifications working?
 The notifications are sent from the matrix homeserver to the fluffychat push-gateway at: https://github.com/ChristianPauly/fluffychat-push-gateway
 This gateway just beams the push to https://push.ubports.com/notify via https.
 The push-gateway is currently on my own server!
 I am NOT saving any data!
 It is just forwarding!
 However you can just host your own gateway if you want.
 There is currently no end-to-end encryption in fluffychat so you should not send any message-content from your homeserver, if you don't trust fluffychat or ubports!

+#### I can not connect to my homeserver with port 8448
+Sorry! 😕 On port 8448 the most homeservers use a different ssl certificate, which causes an error.
+Currently the xmlhttprequest in QML does not allow those certificates.

+#### I can not connect to my homeserver (self signed certificate)
+The same problem ...
+I recommend you to use a letsencrypt certificate.